pckerneis/Bidule-01/README.md

 > A tiny, open, DIY platform for making games, art, and apps — from hardware to software.

 Bidule 01 is a creative and educational fantasy console designed to run on minimal hardware (a Raspberry Pi Pico).
-It pairs a monochrome 128×64 screen, 6-button input, and procedural audio with an intentionally small scripting language, so that a single person can understand and build the entire stack.
+It pairs a 160×120 color screen, 6-button input, and procedural audio with an intentionally small scripting language, so that a single person can understand and build the entire stack.

-The constraints are the point: no floats, no sprites, no assets — just code, pixels, and sound.
+The constraints are the point: no floats, no dynamic allocation — just code, pixels, and sound.

 > ⚠️ This project is in early development.
 A web emulator and Pico prototype are on the roadmap.
 Watch the repo to follow progress.